jonslack22/Portfolio1-HuddsHikes/README.md

 - Mozilla Firefox
 - Google Chrome
+- Apple Safari

 ### Testing Responsiveness

 I manually tested the project via the following methods:

 - Using Firefox Developer Tools and Chrome Developer Tools to view ecah of the project pages at different screen sizes;
-- Asking a friend to help me test and brainstorm CSS styling methods during a troubleshooting evening;
+- Asking a friend to help me test and brainstorm CSS styling methods during a troubleshooting evening.
-- Asking for mentor support during call sessions when I indicated I was struggling with some concepts.

 ### Issues/Bugs